 - 15% of teens use cigarettes by age 14.

 - 16.5% of teens try marijuana by age 14.

 What defines an effective therapeutic boarding school for boys?

 Our therapeutic boarding school for troubled boys is here specifically to help you and your family through these stressful times.
-If your son from Amarillo, Texas is demonstrating emotional or behavioral issues, including ADD/ADHD, depression, anxiety, oppositional defiant disorder, abuse trauma, and substance abuse, New Hope Boys Home might be the perfect solution.
+If your son from Amarillo, Texas is demonstrating emotional or behavioral issues, including ADD/ADHD, depression, anxiety, oppositional defiant disorder, abuse trauma, and risky or self-destructive activities, New Hope Boys Home might be the perfect solution.

 Like other therapeutic boarding schools in Texas, our aim at New Hope Boys Home is the creation of a positive, tightly structured environment to help troubled boys to recover and heal.
 Although we are not a therapeutic boarding school in Amarillo, Texas, our success rate is evidence that our program works.
 If you would like to discover more about us, call us at (512) 521-3655.
 We are experts at working with troubled teens and can help your son recover and change.

 More about therapeutic boarding schools for troubled boys in Amarillo, Texas:

 Amarillo is the 14th-largest city, by population, in the state of Texas, the largest in the Texas Panhandle, and the seat of PotterÂ County.
 A portion of the city extends into Randall County.
 The population was 190,695 at the 2010 census.
 The Amarillo metropolitan area has an estimated population of 236,113 in four counties.
 Amarillo, originally named Oneida, is situated in the Llano Estacado region.
 The availability of the railroad and freight service provided by the Fort Worth and Denver City Railroad contributed to the city’s growth as a cattle marketing center in the late 19th century.Handbook of Texas.